davissallen/emoji-buddy/README.md

 ### Next Steps

-1. get my hands 🖐️🖐️ on a complete list 📔 of emoji.
+1. Get my hands 🖐️🖐️ on a complete list 📔 of emoji.
 2. Handle data 📊 collisions 💥💥.
 3.